maddrake220/devlog/posts/third.md

 Importantly, Next.js lets you **choose** which pre-rendering form to use for each page.
 You can create a "hybrid" Next.js app by using Static Generation for most pages and using Server-side Rendering for others.

+- **Static Generation** is the pre-rendering method that generates the HTML at **build time**.
+The pre-rendered HTML is then _reused_ on each request.
+- **Server-side Rendering** is the pre-rendering method that generates the HTML on **each request**.

+Importantly, Next.js lets you **choose** which pre-rendering form to use for each page.
+You can create a "hybrid" Next.js app by using Static Generation for most pages and using Server-side Rendering for others.

+- **Static Generation** is the pre-rendering method that generates the HTML at **build time**.
+The pre-rendered HTML is then _reused_ on each request.
+- **Server-side Rendering** is the pre-rendering method that generates the HTML on **each request**.

+Importantly, Next.js lets you **choose** which pre-rendering form to use for each page.
+You can create a "hybrid" Next.js app by using Static Generation for most pages and using Server-side Rendering for others.

+- **Static Generation** is the pre-rendering method that generates the HTML at **build time**.
+The pre-rendered HTML is then _reused_ on each request.
+- **Server-side Rendering** is the pre-rendering method that generates the HTML on **each request**.

+Importantly, Next.js lets you **choose** which pre-rendering form to use for each page.
+You can create a "hybrid" Next.js app by using Static Generation for most pages and using Server-side Rendering for others. and we can even [link](#head1234) to it so: